How to Water Your Yard

 Proper Lawn Irrigation

 While it is just starting to warm up here in Michigan- it is important to understand how to deal with the upcoming warmer months and how to properly keep your lawn hydrated.
-We are all familiar with how hot and dry the Summers can get.
+We are all familiar with how hot and dry the Summers can get so proper lawn irrigation is a must.
 Lawns are required at least one inch to one and a half inches of water per week from either rain or irrigation.
 When watering an established lawn, it is typically recommended to water until the top six to eight inches of soil is wet.
 You can get this done by a single watering session or you can divide into two waterings throughout the week- just make sure not to overwater your lawn.
 Below are some tips to help you better irrigate your yard.

 The Best Time to Water Your Lawn